halbo5/moodle-local_expertrole/README.md

 __Interface choice__

-You have two settings : select a role for the simple interface and a role for the complete interface.
+You have four settings : select a role for the simple interface, a role for the complete interface and the course creator role.
+This third one is only used by tasks that bulk update all teachers with this role.
+The last one can be used if you want to uninstall the plugin.
+Activate this setting to assign the complete role to all course creators, without checking their preferences.

+### 2. Tasks

+_Attention_ There are two tasks that are activated by default.
+You should desactivate them and only launch them manually when necessary.

+Task assign_role : to be used one time after plugins installation.
+It searches for users with course creating role and assigns the simple role in each of their courses if they have the simple interface in their preferences.
+If you want to know which users has been updated, search for the "interface updated" event in the logs.

+Task assign_completerole : it's very important to desactivate this task.
+It should be used if you decide to uninstall the plugin.
+Before uninstalling, you can assign the complete role to all teachers with this task.

-### 2. Strategy
+### 3. Strategy

 Our strategy was to not modify the editing teacher role.
 We created a "simple role".
-Then change the default role when a course is created and assign the "simple role".
-The plugin will add the editing teacher role and remove the simple role if the user chooses it.
+Then change the default role when a course is created and replace the editingteacher role by the "simple role".
+The plugin will then add the editing teacher role and remove the simple role only to users that choose it in their preferences.

 ### 3. User preference

 In his preferences, the user has a new choice : complete interface.
 If he wants all the teacher's functionnalities, he has to select this setting.

-This setting his only visible for users that have the course:create capacity in the system context.
+This setting his only visible for users that have the course:create capability in the system context.

 How this plugin works